-Anxiety is not ‘bad’; it as a reflection of our desire to have a meaningful life.
+In Morita Therapy, anxiety is not ‘bad’; it is a reflection of our desire to have a meaningful life.
 For people who experience intense emotions frequently, this is an important reminder.
-Instead of rejecting parts of ourselves, we can learn to befriend and integrate them, to become fuller human beings.
+Instead of rejecting parts of themselves, they can learn to befriend and integrate them, to become fuller human beings.

 Eastern philosophies remind us that in life, there are both ‘yin’ and ‘yang’; we cannot have one without the other, just like there can be no light without darkness, no spring without winter.

-Morita Therapy also reminds us that we do not need to wait until we feel ‘okay’ to take productive actions.
+Morita Therapy is great for anxiety because this school of thought also reminds us that we do not need to wait until we feel ‘okay’ to take productive actions.
 We are a part of this world community, and we have an obligation to take part and to contribute.
 Emotionally intense people have gifts of empathy and sensitivity.
 They are great friends, parents, counsellors, teachers and pastors.
 By turning their attention from endless navel-gazing to serving the world, they are also healed from gaining an expanded perspective.
-The action-focused component of Morita Therapy is potent medicine for us.
+The action-focused component of Morita Therapy is potent medicine for them.

 Being highly sensitive and perfectionistic are not in themselves negative.
 Perhaps there is a price to be paid for being intense and passionate.
 But anxiety is not a life sentence.
 We can certainly work to make fear works for us and not otherwise.